ZebraHat/AgoraD-LoadingDock/README.md

 Current State
 -------------
-The repository at this point is a mostly empty, but complete django project.
-It does contain a short README and clearly labeled structure.
-Technical content included is a models file for the datastores and a python script for adding datastores to the project.
+The Loading Dock's packaging and introspection tools are mostly complete, but the Highway has not yet been fully tested or connected to the Marketplace's UI.
+Feature requests, a better wiki, and support tickets are coming soon.